Podcast: Thurston Moore, The Midwest Beat, and More

 A March rally featured Green Bay native and “Monk” star Tony Shalhoub, whose sister works as a public school teacher in Wisconsin.
 Shalhoub was joined by Susan Sarandon and the ubiquitous Jesse Jackson, who became as much a part of the protest scene as “Scott Walker is Hitler” signs.
 Rage Against the Machine guitarist Tom Morello showed up to rally the crowd, apparently undeterred by the crushing defeat I handed him in a Guitar Hero battle on Playstation two years ago.

 In fact, Wisconsin is probably best known for its fictional celebrities.
-Large chunks of this summer’s Bridesmaids and Terminator 3 were filmed in Milwaukee.
+Large chunks of this summer’s Bridesmaids and Transformers 3 were filmed in Milwaukee.
 Leonardo DiCaprio’s character in Titanic supposedly hailed from Chippewa Falls.
 Fond du Lac was the fictional childhood home of There Will be Blood’s Daniel Plainview, who is best known for drinking other people’s milkshakes and clubbing them to death with bowling pins.
 And let’s not even get started on the Fonz, who is memorialized in downtown Milwaukee with his own bronze statue.

 As for the recall elections, it’s not as if Senator Hansen needed the much-sought-after “1970s fake greaser doo wop band” voting bloc to come through for him.
 When Republican Assemblyman John Nygren failed to garner enough signatures to make it to the ballot, it left the GOP without a serious candidate to challenge him.
 The only Republican left running owed $25,000 in back property taxes and had been arrested four times on domestic violence charges.
 (His campaign slogan of “my wife is a crazy alcoholic” didn’t quite match “Yes We Can!” for inspirational value.)